loqoman/labRS-232/src/OSMO_2020/pyLabManager/README.md

 - This file outlines the Result object.
 Results bridge the hardware manager to a human-friendly medium.
 Results are created by request through Ignition.
 On creatation a sample ID is assoiced with the object, a data condition is set, desired insturment is specified.
 (Nb: Each individual insturment has a unique serial number.
 If needed, the serial can be assoiced with a human-friendly designation, for example, OSMO 1 or OSMO 2.)

-- Results are designed to be customizible, with the assumtion that in practice multiple lab insturments of the same model will be active, and there is a potential for conflict within users.
+- Results are designed to be customizible, with the assumtion that in practice multiple lab insturments of the same model will be active, and the same `result` object will be useable for the output of every instuement.

 Paramaters / Varibles assoicated with a `result` object
 * Sample ID (In the format S-2019MM/DD[?])